strawberry-graphql/strawberry-django/docs/guide/fields.md

     color: int
 ```

+Note that if `fields` has precedence over `exclude`, so if both are provided, then `exclude` is ignored.

 ## Overriding the field class (advanced)

 If in your project, you want to change/add some of the standard `strawberry.django.field()` behaviour,